21SINGH/expo-media-preview/README.md

 # Expo Media Preview

-A lightweight media (image/video/GIF) viewer that allows full-screen.
+A lightweight media viewer that allows full-screen (image/video/GIF).

 You can pinch zoom-in/out, double-tap zoom-in/out, move and swipe-to-dismiss.